List of L Idioms:

 - It’s amazing she stays with that man when he always keeps her on a tight leash.

-- Since I made a huge mistake in our quarterly report, my boss has been keeping me on a short leash.
+- Ever since I made a huge mistake in our quarterly report, my boss has been keeping me on a short leash.

 - I have to keep my dog and my two-year old on tight leashes or they'll get a mile away in two minutes.